-- 13. (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, and unless otherwise fixed is two, at least one of which must be an non-executive director.
+13. (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting.

-- (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision: - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the members to appoint further directors.
+- (2).
+The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than three, and unless otherwise fixed is three, at least two of which must be non-executive directors. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision: - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the members to appoint further directors.